HilmaSabela/Bike_Store_Analysis/README.md

 Excel
 - Analyzing Data
 Tableau -
-- Visualizing Data
+- Analyzing and Visualizing Data

 ### The steps of analyzing data
-In this phase, after storing the data in SQL Server database, I perform the following tasks:
+In this phase, after storing the data in the SQL Server database, I perform the following tasks:
 - ETL (Extract, Transform, Load)
 Combine the required data from several tables then save the results in Excel